“My voice comes from my stomach, and it’s loud.” – Judy Garland, 1958

 Scan provided by Kim Lundgreen.
 Thanks, Kim!

 May 10, 1963: Judy gave a “mini-concert” for the CBS affiliates and executives at New York’s Waldorf-Astoria Hotel.
 She opened with a parody of the song “Call Me Irresponsible” (poking fun at her reputation as production on her new series was about to begin).
-This snapshot was taken at the event.

 May 10, 1970: The infamous MGM Auction continued to make headlines.
 One article noted, “Liza Minnelli, daughter of the late Judy Garland, has made an incognito visit to the sound stages and is expected to bid on the gingham dress and ruby slippers worn by her mother in ‘Wizard of Oz.'”